-Alternative investment funds mean funds established or incorporated in India which is a privately pooled investment vehicle that collects funds from sophisticated investors, whether Indian or foreign for investing it in accordance with a defined investment policy for the benefits of its investors.
+Alternative investment funds mean funds established or incorporated in India which is a privately pooled investment vehicle that collects funds from sophisticated investors, whether Indian or foreign for investing it in accordance with a defined investment policy for the benefit of its investors.

 Table of Contents

 - Introduction: Alternative investment funds

 - Why alternative investment funds:

 - How to get registered as an Alternative Investment Funds:

 - Corpseed will help you to register as Alternative Investment Funds.

 - List of documents to be submitted for seeking In-principle approval for listing units of AIF scheme